Jieiku/abridge/content/overview-math.md

 ## Per-section Basis

 To enable the $\KaTeX$ support in a particular section, add `math = true` under `[extra]` in the `[SECTION_NAME]/_index.md`.
-Now the katex shortcode will be rendered, you can also add `math_auto_render = true` and the section of your site will load the KaTeX [autorender extension](https://katex.org/docs/autorender.html).
+Now the katex component will be rendered, you can also add `math_auto_render = true` and the section of your site will load the KaTeX [autorender extension](https://katex.org/docs/autorender.html).

 ```toml